 They are also high in fibre for blood sugar control, iron, protein and Vitamin B6; the latter helps our bodies make mood-boosting neurotransmitters like serotonin and dopamine.
 Low levels of Vitamin B 6 are associated with depression.

 One of our favourite mood boosting foods, eggs are high in protein, Vitamin D and B12.
 They have a payload of choline, a nutrient that supports the nervous system, improves mood and helps produce neurotransmitters, as well as the antioxidant selenium.
-Since the brain is more vulnerable oxidative damage, consuming antioxidant foods can help protect and preserve the brain (and our positive mood in the process).
+Since the brain is more vulnerable to oxidative damage, consuming antioxidant foods can help protect and preserve the brain (and our positive mood in the process).

 - Hard boiled as a snack